ridchatt/Trello-Board-Tests/README.md

 ## Reporting

-  - The test reports are stored in the `target` folder as `index.html`.
-To view the reports, open the `index.html` file in a web browser.
+  - The test reports are stored in the target folder, typically as HTML files (e.g., index.html).
+Please note that the target folder is generated during the build process, including when you run tests from an IDE or command line.
+To view the test reports, navigate to the target directory and open the index.html file in a web browser.

 ## Assumptions, improvements and comments